 Working at Taylor English provides the ideal place for me to utilize my 13 years as in-house real estate counsel for The Prudential and more than 16 years in private practice to effectively and efficiently represent my clients in commercial real estate transactions.

-Prior to joining Taylor English, Mr. Moeller served as real estate regional counsel for The Prudential Insurance Company of America for 13 years and was in private practice with Morris, Manning & Martin LLP and the predecessor firm to McKenna Long & Aldridge LLP.
+Prior to joining Taylor English, Mr. Moeller served as real estate regional counsel for The Prudential Insurance Company of America for 13 years and was in private practice with an international full-service law firm and an international and public policy firm.
 In addition to acquisition, sale, development, and leasing work at Prudential, he was responsible for closing more than 200 loans totaling more than $2.95 billion during a 10-year period.
 At Prudential, Mr. Moeller also handled all timber acquisitions (more than $257 million), sales, leasing and property management issues for PruTimber, a subsidiary of Prudential that invested money for pension funds.
-At Morris Manning, he focused on acquisition, financing, and development work and completed 18 acquisitions totaling more than $133 million, including golf courses, hotels and student housing projects.
+At his first private firm, he focused on acquisition, financing, and development work and completed 18 acquisitions totaling more than $133 million, including golf courses, hotels and student housing projects.
 Representative transactions include:

 - $273,000,000 construction loan on the Thomson Reuters Building in Times Square

 - $182,500,000 construction loan on Westin Hotel in Times Square